CERNDocumentServer/cds-migrator-kit/cds_migrator_kit/videos/README.md

 - Composite videos will always be named as `<id-composite-...p-quality.mp4>`, and frames of the composite will be stored in `MOUNTED_MEDIA_CEPH_PATH/frames`.
 - If no composite exists (i.e., the master contains only one video), subformats and frames will be obtained using `data.v2.json`.

+For copying files, see [How to copy CEPH media files](#how-to-copy-ceph-media-files).

 ## Record Files

 Some records contain additional AFS files besides the lecturemedia files.
 These AFS files should be copied to EOS before migration.
 Make sure to update the `records/weblectures/transform/files_dump_dir` in `cds_migrator_kit/videos/weblecture_migration/streams.yaml` with EOS path where your AFS files are stored.